- What is radiation therapy? When is it used?

 What happens after a temporary implant is removed?

 In most cases, anesthesia is not needed when the applicator and/or implant is removed.
 It’s usually done right in your hospital room.
 The treated area may be sore or tender for some time after treatment, but most people can return to normal activities quickly.
-Keep in mind that your body is recovering, and you may need extra sleep or rest breaks over the next few days.
+Keep in mind that your body is recovering from radiation treatments, and you may need extra sleep or rest breaks over the next few days.

 What happens to permanent implants?

 Radioactive materials stop giving off radiation over time.
 This may take weeks or months.
-Talk to the doctor or nurse about how long this may take in your case.
+Talk to the doctor or nurse about how long it will take in your case.
 Once the radiation is gone, the implant(s) are no longer active.
 They usually stay in place and cause no harm, so there’s no need to take them out.

 Will I be radioactive during or after internal radiation treatment?